A Hitman Came for Susan Kuhnhausen. He Didn’t Survive.

 The hitman didn’t respond, and wrested the hammer back.
 That’s when Kuhnhausen grabbed his throat and squeezed.
 Haffey’s face turned purple, then blue.
 Panicked, she let go and tried to run out of the house.

 But, she didn’t die.
-Kuhnhausen then managed to climb on top of Haffey and put him in a chokehold with her left arm.
-He tried to flip her, but her self-defense training allowed her to stay in control.
+Kuhnhausen managed to climb on top of Haffey and place him in a chokehold with her left arm.
+He tried to flip her, but her extensive self-defense training allowed her to stay in control.
 Eventually, Haffey stopped moving.
 Kuhnhausen grabbed the hammer and ran to her neighbor’s house to call 911.

 Police Link Ed Haffey to Susan Kuhnhausen’s Husband

 That night, Portland police found the body of Edward Haffey in the Kuhnhausens’ home.
-Among his supplies was yellow rubber gloves, a bottle of Hershey’s chocolate syrup, and diabetes pills.
+They discovered yellow rubber gloves, a bottle of Hershey’s chocolate syrup, and diabetes pills in his possession.
 Police also found his daily planner.
-On the date of September 4, he wrote, “Call Mike” with Kuhnhausen’s phone number.
-As the police would learn, Haffey was a co-worker of Mike’s at the adult video store where they both worked.
+On the date of September 4, he wrote, “Call Mike” with Michael Kuhnhausen’s phone number.
+The police soon discovered that Haffey and Michael worked together at the same adult video store in the area.

 Susan Kuhnhausen learned the night of the attack that she had killed Haffey.
-Speaking on the television show, “I Survived…” she recounted how she felt in those first moments after learning her would-be killer was dead:
+Speaking on the television show, “I Survived…” she recounted how she felt in those first moments after hearing that her would-be killer, a hitman hired by her own husband, was dead:

-One week after the attack, police found Mike Kuhnhausen hiding in Sunnyside, Oregon.
+One week after the attempted murder, police found Michael Kuhnhausen hiding in Sunnyside, Oregon.
 The following day, Susan filed for divorce.

-On August 30, 2007, Mike pleaded guilty to soliciting a murder-for-hire plot.
+On August 30, 2007, Michael pleaded guilty to soliciting a murder-for-hire plot against his wife.
 He was sentenced to just seven years in prison.

-In the years after the attack, Susan said she felt as though someone was always watching her.
-She decided to move to a new home in Portland, and spent a lot of her time practicing at the shooting range, believing she had to be prepared if Mike ever came back.
+In the years after the attack, Susan Kuhnhausen said she felt as though someone was always watching her.
+She decided to move to a new home in Portland, and spent much of her time practicing at the shooting range, believing she had to be prepared if Michael ever came back.

-But, he never did.
-Mike Kuhnhausen died in prison from cancer, just three months before his scheduled release.
+But he never did.
+Michael Kuhnhausen died from cancer in prison, three months before his scheduled release.

 Crime Victim Advocacy in Portland

-Susan, whose last name is now Walters, is deeply involved with victim advocacy work.
-She has worked closely with justice organizations in the Portland area, including WomenStrength and GirlStrength programs, and the Oregon Crime Victims Law Center.
+After surviving a violent encounter with a hitman, Susan Walters is deeply involved with victim advocacy work.
+The former ER nurse has worked closely with justice organizations in the Portland area, including WomenStrength and GirlStrength programs, and the Oregon Crime Victims Law Center.